alexa/alexa-auto-sdk/modules/core/README.md

 ### Implementing NetworkInfoProvider

-The Engine provides callbacks for implementing network information requests from AVS and to inform the Engine of network changes.
+The Engine provides callbacks for implementing network information requests and informing the Engine of network changes.
 This is optional and dependent on the platform implementation.

 To implement a custom NetworkInfoProvider handler to provide network info using the default Engine NetworkInfoProvider class the `aace::network::NetworkInfoProvider` class should be extended: